maurosoria/dirsearch/README.md

 About wordlists
 ---------------
 Wordlist must be a text file.
-Each line will be processed as such, except when the special keyword *%EXT%* is used, it will generate one entry for each extension (-e | --extension) passed as an argument.
+Each line will be processed as such, except when the special keyword *%EXT%* is used, it will generate one entry for each extension (-e | --extensions) passed as an argument.

 Example:
 - sample/